 Kale, A Superfood!

 Dad “can’t eat” kale, but Randy sure missed eating kale, and loves it now (not true!)
-Back to the summer of the “heart scare”… I remember Randy wearing a holter monitor strapped to his chest.
-The day it went off with a loud bang (not true!); and it goes in a plastic baggie for return to the cardiologist we were at an outdoor wedding!
+Back to the summer of the “heart scare”, I remember Randy wearing a holter monitor strapped to his chest.
+The day it went off with a loud bang (not true either!) we were at an outdoor wedding (very true! and it was hot too)!

 It was determined Randy would need to have a heart restart.
 OMG.
 He had a cardioversion procedure performed on September 20, 2013.
-I will never forget waiting and waiting at Iowa Lutheran Hospital trying to read but not being able to focus on the words in front of me.
+I will never forget waiting and waiting patiently for the patient at Iowa Lutheran Hospital trying to read but not being able to focus on the words in front of me.
 Finally the nurse came out (the procedure really wasn’t that long) and said I could see him.
 I couldn’t wait any longer!

-I quickly entered the procedure room and saw Randy the love of my life lying on the table groggily repeating “Did she do it?”
+I quickly entered the procedure room and saw Randy lying on the table groggily repeating “Did she do it?”
 “Did she do it?”
 Dr. Clark, replied, “What are you talking about?”
 Randy muttered again with some sort of humor (funny man) in his voice, “Did she push the button?”

 No I did not push that button.
 But if he continues to make fun of my bowling posture…and my scores…we might reconsider...